Sage-Bionetworks/data_curator/README.md

 - You need to be authorized to download protected Synapse files such as credentials.
 Please contact milen.nikolov@sagebase.org for access to the HTAN credentials.

-- If you want to test the backend you can run other things inside `HTAN-data-pipeline`, but in order to run the `examples/synapse_store.py` example, you need to configure your Synapse credentials in the `.synapseConfig` file (which can be found in the `HTAN-data-pipeline` directory), as described [here](https://github.com/Sage-Bionetworks/HTAN-data-pipeline/tree/develop#configure-synapse-credentials).
+- If you want to test the backend you can run other things inside `schematic`, but in order to run the `examples/synapse_store.py` example, you need to configure your Synapse credentials in the `.synapseConfig` file (which can be found in the `schematic` directory), as described [here](https://github.com/Sage-Bionetworks/schematic/tree/develop#configure-synapse-credentials).